WoollyinWalesIT/jomres/core-minicomponents/README.md

 00002 Boostraps the system's user information.
 00003 Currently used to boostrap the input filtering settings.
 00004 Loads javascript and css files, which are then handing off to the host CMS for loading into the head or footer as the CMS dictates.
-00005 This trigger point is used by most plugins primarily to load their own language files.
+00005 This trigger point is used by most plugins primarily to load their own language files and frontend/admin menu items.
 At this point most of the system has been bootstrapped, internal language files loaded according to the CMS's chosen language.
 Various other tasks such as saving previously searched variables for such plugins are saved, and language specific javascript files are created.
 After this point we're starting to build the page's output.
 00006 Used for sanity checks.

-The next three trigger numbers are used to build menu options.

-00009 Guest level ( both logged in and not logged in ) 00010 Reception level
-00011 Manager level

 00012 Currently used to build pathways for the host CMS to display.
 Joomla only is supported, primarily used to interface with routing functionality to build SEO friendly routes